hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 Now that we have some basic math under our belt, let's try to map a real equation to assembly!
 You may remember the slope-intercept equation from school.
 If you're anything like me and don't remember it, it looks like:

-> $y = mx + b$
+$y = mx + b$

-We don't need to get into great detail about this equation, but this is the formula to find the equation of a straight line.
+We don't need to get into great detail about this equation, but this is the formula for finding the equation of a straight line.

 TODO: Fill in more about this equation